Get alerts of updates about «Information for schools, after school programmes and childcare centres»

 - Children and COVID-19 (in Norwegian) - The Norwegian Pediatric Association

 Advice about hand hygiene in childcare centres and schools

 Good hand hygiene is an important infection control measure.
 Childcare centres and schools must ensure that children and staff can perform hand hygiene as required, in the correct way and with products that are effective and not irritating to the skin on the hands.

 - Hand hygiene, cough etiquette, face masks, cleaning and laundry- hand washing and disinfection, including advice against dry skin.

 Closing ceremonies and other events in schools and childcare centres

 Tailored advice for end-of-school year ceremonies and other events:

 - No-one who is sick should attend.

 - Good hygiene is important and there must be adequate facilities for hand washing / hand disinfection.

 - Organise ceremonies for up to the number of people allowed (for example, by department in childcare centre or by classroom in schools).
-Currently, this is 200 people.
-See updated advice about events, gatherings and summer activities.
+See updated advice about events.